Preparing for your studies

 Reflect on your skills and experience using the ‘Masters Diamond 7 facets’ scoresheet.
 Please see the notes and scoresheet available on this link:

-MSc Social Justice and Inclusion induction: Task 1
+MSc Social Justice and Inclusion induction materials: Task 1

 Facets of Mastersness PowerPoint

-Task 2: Social Justice – key global issues for practice
+Task 2: Social Justice – getting to know each other

-We will draw on this material in the opening weeks of the programme as you are getting to know your peers through things like live ‘coffee chats’ organised by the Academic Cohort Lead.
+We will draw on this in the opening weeks of the programme as you are getting to know your peers and tutors through things like live ‘coffee chats’ organised by the Academic Cohort Lead.

 Best wishes,